Frequently Asked Questions

 How does Social Justice fit in with our UU guiding principles?

-As UUs, our Social Justice Council members focus on “deeds not creeds”.
+As UUs, our Social and Environmental Justice Council members focus on “deeds not creeds”.
 We honor the interconnectedness of all life and the underlying principle of universal love.
 We are guided by the values inherent in our Seven Principles, which call on us to be aware of how we are in the world and in relationship with others.

 Your energy and ideas are essential to our QUUF social justice mission.
 Your first step is to talk with other like-minded people and figure out how your project or group fits in with our mission and goals.
 If you have the support of two other committed QUUF members or friends, contact the SJC Steering Team co-chairs and set up a time to present your idea at a steering team meeting where fit and feasibility will be considered.
 If our steering team supports your proposal, the appropriate paperwork will need to be completed and a member of our steering team will liaison with you as you put your idea into action.